 If your organization has any of these issues, address them immediately with legal and accounting professionals.

-Navigating compensation rules for Canadian non-profits and charities can be complex—especially when balancing CRA regulations, provincial legislation, and your organization's bylaws.
-Making mistakes can put your charitable status at risk.
+Navigating compensation rules for Canadian non-profits and registered charities is genuinely complex — especially when you are balancing CRA regulations, provincial legislation, ONCA compliance, and your own organization's bylaws.
+Getting it wrong puts your charitable status at risk.

-Whether you're considering paying yourself for the first time, transitioning a founder to a paid role, or updating your compensation policies, we can provide the legal guidance you need to stay compliant and protect your organization.
+Whether you are considering paying yourself for the first time, transitioning a founder to a paid role, updating your compensation policies for 2026, or responding to a CRA inquiry — we can provide the legal guidance you need.

 Contact B.I.G.
 Charity Law Group today for a consultation on your non-profit's compensation structure.
 Call us at (416-488-5888), email dov.goldberg@charitylawgroup.ca, or book a consultation online.